NO SWIMMING EVER AFTER SURGERY! Photo by Lori Shriver

 If laryngeal paralysis is not treated, a respiratory crisis can emerge.
-In this situation, the patient attempts to breathe deeply and simply cannot, creating a viscious cycle of anxiety and respiratory attempts.
+In this situation, the patient attempts to breathe deeply and simply cannot, creating a vicious cycle of anxiety and respiratory attempts.
 The laryngeal folds become swollen, making the throat obstruction still worse.
 The patient’s gums become bluish in color from lack of oxygen and the patient begins to overheat.
 For reasons that remain unclear, fluid begins to flood the lungs and the patient begins to drown (as if the laryngeal obstruction wasn’t lethal enough).

 The patient must be sedated, intubated, and cooled down with water in order to survive.
 As soon as intubation is in place, the patient can breathe normally, oxygen can be given, and the crisis can be curtailed if it has not progressed too far.

-Of course, eventually the patient will have to wake up and be able to survive without medical equipment.
-Corticosteroids can be used to reduce the swelling but ideally one of several surgical solutions is needed.
+Of course, eventually, the patient will have to wake up and be able to survive without medical equipment.
+Corticosteroids can be used to reduce the swelling but ideally, one of several surgical solutions is needed.